GenAI4DPS/advances-challenges/_pages/theme.md

 nav_order: 2
 ---

-The main motto of the 26th SDPS International Conference spans a broad spectrum of topics, focusing on AI and Generative AI technologies and their application in design and process science.
+The main motto of the 2024 International Conference of the Society for Design and Process Science spans a broad spectrum of topics, focusing on AI and Generative AI technologies and their application in design and process science.

 In this instance we have the opportunity to debate misconceptions about the power, suitability, success and fear in using the technology across industries and therefore Track 1 would, amongst other issues of misconceptions of using AI/GenAI search for the way of harnessing the power of formal AI/GenAI Design and Process to accelerate Science, Business and Engineering.